erwinkramer/bank-api/README.md

 ![Aspire](.images/aspire.png)

-The Bank API is a design reference project suitable to bootstrap development for a complaint and modern API.
+The Bank API is a design reference project suitable to bootstrap development for a compliant and modern API.

 ## Technology stack